 - Many hiring managers and recruiters look to your LinkedIn profile for current locations, current/past positions and education.
 This allows others to see your background, what you have achieved in your industry, where you are currently working and what you are responsible for in your role.

-- Recruiters looking to hire for IT jobs especially are needing to see what development tools, software languages and environments you have worked in.
+- Recruiters looking to hire for IT jobs need to see what development tools, software languages and environments you have worked in.
 Recruiters are attracted to those profiles that have a bit more detail, and those that show why you would be a fit for their opening.

 “Networking is marketing.
 Marketing yourself, marketing your uniqueness, marketing what you stand for.”